Chaetostoma dermorhynchus

-Chaetostoma dermorhynchus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the basins of the Pastaza River, the Bobonaza River, the Napo River, and the Curaray River in Ecuador.
-The species reaches 25 cm in total length.
+Chaetostoma dermorhynchus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Ecuador where it occurs in the basins of the Pastaza River, the Bobonaza River, the Napo River and the Curaray River.
+The species reaches a total length of 25 cm in total length.
+As there is vert little information about this catfuish's dustribution, population size and the threats it may face, the International Union for Conservation of Nature has assessed its status as Data Deficient.